s4ke/Master-Thesis/src/md/021-functionalprogramming.md

     | otherwise = x * 4
 ~~~~

-Yet another technique for conditional computation is to use pattern matching.
-For conditional
+Yet another technique is to use pattern matching.
-statements we can use it by writing definitions of the function for specific values, like
+For conditional statements, we can use it by writing definitions of the function for specific values, like

 ~~~~{.haskell
     }